December 28, 2020

 Women’s Faces called for entries from companies that don’t tolerate any form of discrimination.

-Last year, the jury recognized three companies as gender-equality leaders: A2 Clinic, Schneider Electric Polska, Credit Suisse Poland.
+In 2020, the jury recognized three companies as gender-equality leaders: A2 Clinic, Schneider Electric Polska, Credit Suisse Poland.

 This award we take in as a vote of confidence in Monterail's diversity activities that all of our employees contribute to every day.
 And here's exactly what we're doing: